btcpayserver/btcpayserver-doc/docs/ColdCardWallet.md

 # Connecting Coldcard Wallet to BTCPay Server

-This document shows how to use a Coldcard Wallet with your BTCPay Server.
+This document shows how to use a **Coldcard Wallet** with your BTCPay Server.

 ## Coldcard Wallet Setup

 This guide assumes, you have a Coldcard wallet set up.
-To configure the Coldcard, please see the [quick setup guide on manufacturer's website](https://coldcardwallet.com/docs/quick).
+To configure the **Coldcard**, please see the [quick setup guide on manufacturer's website](https://coldcardwallet.com/docs/quick).

 ### Quick Setup